awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

-# Testing Your Setup by Using Backup Exec<a name="backup-BackupExec"></a>
+# Testing Your Setup by Using Veritas Backup Exec<a name="backup-BackupExec"></a>

-You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using Symantec Backup Exec\.
+You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using Veritas Backup Exec\.
 In this topic, you can find basic documentation needed to perform backup and restore operations using the following versions of Backup Exec:
-+ Backup Exec 2014
++ Veritas Backup Exec 2014
-+ Backup Exec 15
++ Veritas Backup Exec 15
-+ Backup Exec 16
++ Veritas Backup Exec 16
++ Veritas Backup Exec 20\.x

 The procedure for using these versions of Backup Exec with a tape gateway is the same\.
 For detailed information about how to use Backup Exec, see the [How to Create Secure Backups with Backup Exec](http://www.symantec.com/tv/products/details.jsp?vid=3517643941001&subcategory=backupexec&pid=1) video on the Backup Exec website\.
 For Backup Exec support information on hardware compatibility, see the [ Software Compatibility Lists \(SCL\), Hardware Compatibility Lists \(HCL\), and Administrator Guides for Backup Exec \(all versions\) ](http://www.symantec.com/business/support/index?page=content&id=TECH205797) on the Backup Exec website\.
-For information about best practices, see [ Best Practices for using Symantec Backup products \(NetBackup, Backup Exec\) with the Amazon Web Services \(Tape Gateway\)](https://support.symantec.com/en_US/article.TECH227133.html) on the Symantec website\.
+For information about best practices, see [ Best Practices for using Symantec Backup products \(NetBackup, Backup Exec\) with the Amazon Web Services \(Tape Gateway\)](https://support.symantec.com/en_US/article.TECH227133.html) on the Veritas website\.

 For more information about supported backup applications, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.